hindmarch/flickrtest/README.md

 The `server.js` is launched, which then reads in the API keys in `.env` and then loads `routes.js`, which allows the API to respond to the endpoints.

 All requests for data from the Angular app are sent to the NodeJS API.

+## Future work
+If this app were developed further, work would include:
+* Unit tests
+* Error handling
+* Responsive layout
+* API configuration reporting (i.e. API has an endpoint `/capabilities` that reports on missing API keys and if there are problems connecting to any of the third party APIs)
+* Spotify chart photos: a further integration might be to use the Spotify API to pull chart data and find photos for the returned artists
+* Expand on the meta data displayed next to the Flickr search results
+* Display in some form the news articles that the news keywords were created from to provide some context to the displayed keywords
+* Animate transitions with Angular's own animation library instead of simple CSS to allow events to be triggered upon animation completion